Double Trouble: Dual-Signature Cordey/Cybis Porcelains

 Below are some additional examples of this same bust pair but with hats added.
 All of these are marked only Cordey but they are good examples of how the dual-signature pair fits right in with these.

-This Cordey pair is essentially the dual-marked one with the addition of hats, although the face shapes appear to be reversed; the man’s is slimmer and the lady’s is rounder.
+This Cordey-marked pair is essentially the dual-marked one with the addition of hats, although the face shapes appear to be reversed; the man’s is slimmer and the lady’s is rounder.
 This was easy to do because the heads and busts are separate molds.
 I’ve seen many online sellers describe a #4013 Cordey as being a woman, especially if ‘dressed’ in an elaborate lace front!

 Perhaps the dual-signature items were a simple case of production goofs, but it’s also possible that those were produced before Boleslaw and Marja Cybis had fully decided what the Cybis retail line was going to contain.
 They may have briefly considered using Cordey only for lamps and switching all the figurines to the Cybis branding, or even discontinuing the Cordey name altogether in favor of Cybis.
 So, things may have been in a state of flux in the late 1940s regarding their retail focus.
 It was eventually decided that the 1950s Cybis line would use mass market (commercial) molds in primarily the religious genre while Cordey pieces would continue as lamps and the Euro/Old World style.
 In fact I have seen only ONE religious piece marked Cordey, and it was a mold that Cybis re-used in 1957 as the House of Gold madonna and child.
 (The Cordey example is not dual-marked.)
 Some online sellers include the name Cybis in their Cordey listings in case shoppers happen to collect both, but that does not necessarily indicate that the item for sale is actually dual-marked.